Cafta/EmbarcaTech/Proj_03/README.md

 ## EMBARCATECH - FAZE 2 ##
-### *Project no. 2*   (apr/2025)
+### *Project no. 3*   (apr/2025)

 ---

 ### *Description:*

-Create a C program to read the digitally converted joystick values from the BitDogLab board.
-The values should be displayed either on the serial monitor or on the OLED display.
+Create a C program to read the internal temperature of the RP2040 and display the result in °C.

 ### *Techniques used in this project:*
 * ADC (Analogic Digital Converter) on the RP2040